coinop-logan/zap-trails/first-writeup.md

 So you just blacklist AlexJones, pruning him from your zap network.
 By now you've built up a much more diverse and organic zap network anyway.

 A whole tree of spam, just gone, banished forever, unless AlexJones can get someone else downstream your zap network to zap him.
-And if that happens, you can just judiciously prune whatever node node in the tree you deem beyond redemption.
+And if that happens, you can just judiciously prune whatever node in the tree you deem beyond redemption.

 Further, these prune actions could be published and respected by zap trail algorithms (Do I smell a NIP?).
 Then when you remove AlexJones, you're not just doing it for yourself - you're doing it knowing that this will clean up every feed *upstream* of your own - any feed whose user has zapped *you*.